Searching for New Physics in the Differential Decay Width of a Lambda_b Semi-leptonic Decay: Numerical Results - Discussion

-Now we calculate, according to each interaction, the observables $\beta_L^{\Lambda_c}$, $\beta_T^{\Lambda_c}$ and $\beta_N^{\Lambda_c}$, which appear in Eq. (\ref{ddw}).
-To this end, we adopt the Isgur-Wise form factor(\ref{iwff}).
 Moreover, in order to fix the relative strength $x$ and the phase $\psi$ of the NP interaction, we use the bounds imposed by the data on the $B$ semi-leptonic decays, according to the last $HFLAV$ analysis\cite{hflav}.
 In particular, we infer from such an analysis the value of a parameter $\Delta$, which is defined as

 Here $\Gamma$ is the partial width of the decay $\Lambda_b \to \Lambda_c \tau^- \bar{\nu}_{\tau}$ and $\Gamma_{\mu}$ the one for $\Lambda_b \to \Lambda_c \mu^- \bar{\nu}_{\mu}$, the subscript $SM$ denoting the SM prediction of the observable.